Cod Web (2014)

 The result was a hanging sculpture (~4' x 4' x 8') with fibre optics connected to a hidden bank of lights on one end and quartz crystals on the other.

+Lights were controlled to illuminate the crystals in a specific sequence determined by trophic relationships beginning from photosynthetic plankton up to top predators.
+Many thanks to Professor Heike Lotze and post-doctoral fellow Tyler Eddy for providing the food web matrix of the Scotian Shelf.
+Many thanks also to my family and friends for helping with the installation for Halifax's 'Nocturne' Art at Night Festival.
 Lessons Learned: I do not consider this a success!
 I made many rookie mistakes but mainly I failed to estimate time and experimentation required to get it right.
 I had to make compromises in design that in turn compromised the coherence of the artwork.
 I was also so flustered installing this piece by the deadline that I completely failed to capture video and images of the final piece!
 Lessons learned!

 Lavigne, D. M. 1995.
 Interactions between marine mammals and their prey: Unravelling the tangled web.
 In Montevecchi, W. A., editor.
 Studies of High-Latitude homeotherms in cold ocean systems.
 Canadian Wildlife Service Occasional Paper in press.
 Also available as Technical Report 95-02, International Marine Mammal